-The master protocol CPMP and DPNP DSA CPMP(3) include objectives and endpoints applicable for this study.
+The master protocol CPMP and OA DSA CPMP(1) include objectives and endpoints applicable for this study.
 This table describes objectives and endpoints specific for LY3016859.

-Objectives Endpoints Tertiary/Exploratory Characterize the pharmacokinetics and pharmacodynamics of LY3016859 after multiple intravenous infusions in participants with diabetic peripheral neuropathic pain Assessment of serum concentrations of LY3016859 and epiregulin to enable pharmacokinetic and pharmacodynamic evaluations Characterize immunogenicity of LY3016859 Appearance of anti-drug antibodies and neutralizing antibodies to LY3016859 Explore the effect of LY3016859 on the kidney Assessment of urine albumin/creatinine ratio urine protein/creatinine ratio eGFR
+Objectives Endpoints Tertiary/Exploratory Characterize the pharmacokinetics and pharmacodynamics of LY3016859 after multiple intravenous infusions in participants with osteoarthritis Assessment of serum concentrations of LY3016859 and epiregulin to enable pharmacokinetic and pharmacodynamic evaluations Characterize immunogenicity of LY3016859 Appearance of anti-drug antibodies and neutralizing antibodies to LY3016859 Explore the effect of LY3016859 on the kidney Assessment of • urine albumin/creatinine ratio • urine protein/creatinine ratio • eGFR